D. Blake Stringer

 Supervised administrative and logistical functions for operational aviation organizations of 239 and 98 personnel.Led a small-unit organization of 11 pilots and maintainers operating four UH-1 helicopters, providing general aviation support to an organizational task force of 3,000 people.

-D. Blake Stringer Skills
+D. Blake Stringer education

-Frequently Asked Questions about D. Blake Stringer
+Frequently asked questions about D. Blake Stringer

 What company does D. Blake Stringer work for?

-D. Blake Stringer works for The Ohio State University College Of Engineering
+D. Blake Stringer works for The Ohio State University College of Engineering.

-What is D. Blake Stringer's role at the current company?
+What is D. Blake Stringer's role at The Ohio State University College of Engineering?

-D. Blake Stringer's current role is Director, Center for Aviation Studies | College of Engineering | The Ohio State University.
+D. Blake Stringer is listed as Director, Center for Aviation Studies | College of Engineering | The Ohio State University at The Ohio State University College of Engineering.

 What is D. Blake Stringer's email address?

-What is D. Blake Stringer's direct phone number?
+What is D. Blake Stringer's phone number?

 What schools did D. Blake Stringer attend?